 Center for Information and Research on Civic Learning and Engagement (CIRCLE) – CIRCLE focuses on young people in the United States, especially those who are politically marginalized or disadvantaged.
 It is based at the Jonathan M. Tisch College of Civic Life at Tufts University.

 Center for New Democratic Processes – The Center for New Democratic Processes (formerly the Jefferson Center) is compiled of international leaders in civic participation, deliberation, and engagement, driven to design the future of democracy.
 It partners with citizens, communities, and institutions to design and implement informed, innovative, and democratic solutions to today’s toughest challenges.

 Center for Technology and Civic Life (CTCL) – CTCL is a nonpartisan nonprofit that uses technology to improve the way local governments and communities interact by providing free and low-cost resources for local election administrators and publishing free, open-source civic datasets.

 Cities 4 Peace – Cities 4 Peace’s mission is to build the capacity of individuals, organizations, and communities with transformative frameworks and tools that increase social connection and resilience and bring peace across the world.

 Citizen Discourse – Citizen Discourse’s mission is to support the development of self-aware and empathetic individuals who contribute to a more just and compassionate society.
-Through experiential learning and peer-to-peer sharing, Citizen Discourse’s research-backed methodology and curriculum creates space for learning, connection, and reflection and promotes the practice of healthy discourse skills.
+Through experiential learning and peer-to-peer sharing, Citizen Discourse’s research-backed methodology and curriculum create space for learning, connection, and reflection and promote the practice of healthy discourse skills.